 |President:|| Julia Chartove|

-The spirit and passion of the original CNSO was not forgotten, and a more contemporary founding document was ratified with the time-honored ceremonial accoutrements and celebrated with refreshments of a jovial nature.
+The Cognitive and Neural Systems Student Organization (CNSO) was founded on February 23, 2007 by a group of 26 students in the department of Cognitive and Neural Systems.
+A successor organization, the Computational Neuroscience Student Organization, was founded in the Fall of 2011 heralding the arrival of a new era for computational neuroscience under CompNet.
+The spirit and passion of the original CNSO was not forgotten, and a more contemporary founding [pdf] document was ratified with the time-honored ceremonial accoutrements and celebrated with refreshments of a jovial nature.

-The new CNSO Constitution is available in pdf form.
-In the case of a computational neuroscience crisis, the original can be retrieved from a secret location in Room 101, requiring a simultaneous turning of the President's and both Co-Vice Presidents' secret keys.
+The previous CNSO Constitution, from the First Constitutional Convention, can be downloaded in pdf form.
+The new CNSO Constitution, from the Second Constitutional Convention, is available in pdf form as well.
+In the case of a computational neuroscience crisis, the original can be retrieved from a secret location in Room 101, requiring a simultaneous turning of the President's and Vice President's GPG secret keys.

+According to the Constitution, the CNSO was "formed to foster a sense of community amongst students and postdoctoral researchers in the Boston University neuroscience community."
 The document goes on to state that the CNSO should collect views of the student body and express those to the faculty.
 In this way, individual students are provided with a support system, and can thereby express fears and concerns while, if necessary, maintaining a degree of anonimity.

-Currently, the CNSO is assembling materials that will help new students adjust to life in computational neuroscience.
-Little tricks that older students have learned along the way needn't be independently discovered by new generations; one of the goals of the CNSO is to impart the wealth of knowledge that exists within the student body onto incoming graduate students.
+As new students and postdocs are admitted into various computational neuroscience programs and centers of the University, the student organization will also welcome and integrate the new researchers into the community.
+Little tricks and knowledge that older students have learned along the way needn't be independently discovered by new generations; one of the goals of the CNSO is to impart the wealth of knowledge that exists within the student body onto incoming graduate students.